Oadegbite/Oadegbite.github.io/_posts/2017-12-16-#000001:-The-Nature-Of-Code-:Smart-Rockets.md

 <p><h2>The variables:</h2></p>
 <p><em><strong>Generation:</strong></em> Number of generations since start of scene, where the next generation is made up of ships whose parents were the ships in the previous generation with the highest fitness.</p>
-<p><em><strong>Population Fitness:</strong></em> The average fitness of the population, fitness as measured by a fitness function being the method of selection based on how close the ship gets to the target.</p>
+<p><em><strong>Population Fitness:</strong></em> The average fitness of the population, fitness measured by a fitness function based on how close the ship gets to the target with a bonus for ships that hit it.</p>
 <p><em><strong>Life:</strong></em> The amount of time till death and start of new generation. </p>
 <p><em><strong>Population Size:</strong></em> Number of ships in the population.</p>
 <p><em><strong>Mutation Rate:</strong></em> The rate at which new directions are added to ships DNA to test for other methods of raising fitness by trying to find the target in new locations.